aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to TXT in C++ Applications" h2="Convert SVG to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to TXT?</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by all modern web browsers.
+On the other hand, TXT (Plain Text) is a file format that contains only text and no formatting.
+It is the most basic file format that can be used to store data and is supported by all text editors.
+Converting SVG to TXT is useful when you need to store data in a plain text format, or when you need to use the data in a text editor.

-Converting SVG to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>How Aspose.Total helps for SVG to TXT Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert SVG to TXT in C++.
+It provides a simple two-step process for converting SVG to TXT.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for C++ also provides a wide range of features and options to customize the conversion process.
+For example, you can set the page size, page orientation, and page margins for the output TXT file.
+Additionally, you can also set the font size, font style, and font color for the output TXT file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}